How to Grow and Care for Calathea warscewiczii

 Inspect your plant regularly for signs of pest infestations, such as webbing, sticky residue, or tiny insects on the leaves.

 Treat any infestations promptly with insecticidal soap or neem oil to prevent further damage.
-Additionally, yellowing leaves on Calathea warscewiczii can indicate overwatering, underwatering, or nutrient deficiencies, so it’s essential to address these issues promptly.
+Additionally, yellowing leaves on Calathea warscewiczii can indicate overwatering, underwatering, or nutrient deficiencies, so addressing these issues promptly is essential.

 Repotting